Donald Trump walked off a 1990 CNN interview when asked tough questions about his casino

 "When this property opens, he will have had so much free publicity he will break every record in the books in April, June, and July," Roffman told the Journal.
 "But once the cold winds blow from October to February, it won't make it.
 The market just isn't there."

 Within days of the Journal quote, Roffman was let go from his firm.
+Roffman talked about the ordeal with CNN's Gloria Borger in an interview this year, saying, "I was putting a tarnish on the Trump brand.
+That's an anathema to Donald Trump.
+You don't do that," Roffman said.

-In the CNN interview, Feldman pressed Trump on some of the dire predictions being made about the casino.
+In the 1990 interview, Feldman pressed Trump on some of the dire predictions being made about the casino.
 Trump dismissed the negative outlook.

 "Most analysts believe it's going to be very successful, there are always going to be analysts who say, 'well, maybe not, who knows?'"
 Trump said.
 "I think it's going to be so beautiful a building, and it turned out to be so beautiful a building, that everybody is going to come.
 The world is coming to see the Taj Mahal."